Bundling internet and phone

 Frontier uses both DSL and fiber optic connections in the U.S., so depending on where you live, you may be able to get speeds up 1,000 Mbps — some of the fastest in the country.
 That said, Frontier’s fiber availability is pretty limited, and its DSL speeds max out at 12 Mbps.
 If Frontier’s fiber optic plans (called Frontier Vantage) aren’t an option in your area, you might want to look into other providers before opting for a slower DSL connection.

-- Fiber optic internet and phone bundles start at $74.99/mo., with download speeds up to 50 Mbps*
+Great fiber optic internet and phone bundle deals – Plans start at $74.99/mo. for speeds up to 50 Mbps

-- Unlimited calling within the US, Canada, and Mexico
+Unlimited calling – Enjoy unlimited calling within the U.S., Canada and Mexico

 Internet Ultra + Voice

 Spectrum’s internet and home phone bundles offer some of the best value around.
 For just $62.98/mo., you can get 200 Mbps of download speeds and a home phone line.
-Best of all, Spectrum has some of the best availability in the country, with plans available in 41 states.
+However, you also have the option of 400 Mbps or 1,000 Mbps internet speeds.

 Verizon 200 Mbps and Digital Voice